Showing posts with label work. Show all posts

 He had a graveside service, and all the family was there.

-Hayne will have Christmas two times this year because he got more presents than most kids get all year for his birthday.
+Hayne will have Christmas two times this year because he got more presents than most kids get for their birthdays all year.

-On December 22, Tuesday, Hubby and I took Ava, our five-year-old great-granddaughter, to Franklin, Tennessee.
+On Tuesday, December 22, Hubby and I took Ava, our five-year-old great-granddaughter, to Franklin, Tennessee.
 We rode north along Natchez Trace through Leipers Fork to Franklin, Tennessee.
-We ate dinner at Mellow Mushroom, and we saw Santa riding on a Harley through the window at Mellow Mushroom, but he was gone by the time we finished our meal.
+We ate dinner at Mellow Mushroom and saw Santa riding on a Harley through the window, but he was gone by the time we finished our meal.

-Ava wanted to see the 100 or more-foot Christmas tree in the town square.
+Ava wanted to see the 100-foot or more Christmas tree in the town square.
 We took a few pictures in the square and headed back to the car when, once again, we heard Santa on his Harley.
 Santa stopped, and I took a couple of pictures with Ava with him.
 She had to give Santa a real hug, not a hand bump.
-She was overjoyed about seeing the Real Santa Clause.
-(That’s what she said) and was singing Christmas carols for most of the ride home.
+She was overjoyed about seeing the Real Santa Clause (that's what she said) and was singing Christmas carols for most of the ride home.

-We celebrated Christmas on Sunday, December 20, at Jack and Lindsey’s new home.
-Loved seeing the four great-grandkids, Ava, River, Hayne, and Atlas, opening their Christmas presents.
-Their favorite toy was a barking dog for the boys, and Ave got a cat mewing cat.
+We celebrated Christmas on Sunday, December 20, at Jack and Lindsey's new home.
+I loved seeing the four great-grandkids, Ava, River, Hayne, and Atlas, opening their Christmas presents.
+Their favorite toy was a barking dog for the boys, and Ave got a mewing cat.
 All the great-grandkids love animals.

-Tomorrow, Dec 31, I am going to keep my great-grandson River, who is 24 months old.
+Tomorrow, December 31, I will keep my 24-month-old great-grandson River.
 I have not kept him all year for health reasons, so we will see how that goes.
-Right now, we live in a 40-foot RV and not much room for running and playing.
+We live in a 40-foot RV with little room for running and playing.
 Two-year-olds need a lot of space.

-Friday, Dec 31, from 6-9, hubby and I will attend the gender reveal of our fifth great-grandchild that will be due sometime next year in July.
+Hubby and I will attend the gender reveal of our fifth great-grandchild, who is due sometime next July, on Friday, December 31, from 6 to 9.

 This was a very different year; we lost my dad, and we celebrated the birth of our fourth great-grandson but could only see him virtually.